 How Should Member Countries Prepare for 6AMLD?

-Changing regimes have an ultimate effect on companies.
-The new directive has been prepared to change the way businesses view the AML / CFT compliance, and many changes need to be followed.
+Changing regimes has the ultimate effect on companies.
+The new directive has been prepared to change the way businesses view AML / CFT compliance, and many changes need to be followed.
 According to 6AMLD, companies will be liable for heavy penalties if they are found to have committed a crime, and, as we mentioned earlier, they will be punished even if they do not commit a crime directly or even help.
-Therefore, financial institutions need to understand risks and threats in-depth and take necessary steps to eliminate the possible risk of criminal crimes.
+Therefore, financial institutions need to understand risks and threats in-depth and take necessary steps to eliminate the possible risk of financial crimes.
 Companies must perform a fully updated installation to comply with these regulations.
 Traditional methods should be abandoned, and programs that are fully technology-compatible should be used.

 Sanctions Scanner was developed to protect companies from financial crime.
 With the Sanctions Scanner, you can comply with EU regulations, so you are protected against regulatory penalties.
 The key to effective AML programs is a risk-based approach.
 Businesses can determine customer risk levels with our AML Screening and Monitoring service while opening a customer account for an accurate risk assessment.

 Organizations can create an AML control program that suits their risk levels by scanning their new customers in comprehensive global negative media, sanctions, and PEP data.
 Also, this crawling can be done in seconds via the web, API, or batch search.
 Businesses have to verify their customers by obliged organizations under AML to avoid financial crime risks.
 With our AML Name Screening Software, you can perform CDD and KYC operations in accordance with the obligations.